Friends & Family Sale! Up to 20% OFF* SITEWIDE

 There’s no doubt that teens are hard on their glasses.
 A general lack of coordination and care can quickly lead to damaged eyewear that needs to be replaced.

 To keep those glasses going as long as possible and at the same time protect your kid’s eyes, choose hard-wearing, impact-resistant materials like cellulose acetate for the frames and polycarbonate for the lenses.
-It’s how we make our glasses at Pair.

 It’s also a good idea to go for full-rim rather than semi-rimless or rimless glasses, which tend to be a little less sturdy.